Adil’s Essay

 “I had never worked with a writing coach before.
 I used to hate writing.
 But Big Green helped me see it as a natural extension of myself.”

 “This is the full-length essay that I used for most American universities.
-The UC school system has different word limits so I used a shortened version for UC Berkeley and UCLA.”
+The UC school system has different word limits so I used a slightly shortened version for UC Berkeley and UCLA, and was admitted to both.”